-It turns out there’s a sprawling road culture, and it comes in flavors that weave and blend together.
+It turns out there’s a sprawling road culture.
+Like any culture it comes in flavors that weave and blend together.

 I can’t help but feel like a tourist, and that’s probably what I am.
 I’m going home when it’s over.
 Maybe I’ll begin a 9 to 5.
 Maybe I’ll write a blog post or two about my experience.
 Maybe I’ll fill it with blurry phone photos.

 Danny is something else.
-The road is his home and he’s proud of it.
-With the patchwork pants, mutton chops, and dyed ‘fro, he looks as if he was spit out by a jam band concert deep in the Arizona desert and then decided to keep on going.
+With the patchwork pants, mutton chops, and crazy ‘fro, he looks as if he was spit out by a punk concert deep in the New Mexican desert and then decided to keep on walking.
 And that was 2 years ago.
 He busks to pay the way.
-He’s indignant at the people who shout at him to “get a job”, but only friendly to other travelers.
+He’s indignant at people who admonish him to “get a job”.
+He’s nothing but friendly to other travelers.

 “I’m going to Maine.”
 He says.

 “I’m from San Diego originally, and it’s the farthest from San Diego there is.”

 100 miles out of Phoenix, Andrew stops at a Wendy’s to buy us burgers.
-He had picked me up somewhere around Indio and we had been driving and talking for the past 2 hours.
-I’m ravenous and I gladly wolf down the burgers after initial polite refusal.
+He picked me up somewhere around Indio and has been driving for 2 hours.
+I am ravenous.
+I wolf my Son of Baconator down.

 Andrew is a Jehovah’s Witness.
 He made that known at the start.
-He also made it known we didn’t have to talk about it.
-Seemingly aware of the discomfort that comes with the door-to-door evangelism, he was at once eager to talk about his faith, and restrained out of politeness from doing so.
+He also made it known that we didn’t have to talk about it.
+Aware of discomfort that comes with the door-to-door evangelism, he’s simultaneously eager to talk about his faith, and restrained by his own social grace from doing so.

-He ends up picking up two more people: an old rancher and a young hitchhiker.
-He extends the same introduction to them, and there’s a straining there too.
+We stop and pick up two more people: an old rancher and a young hitchhiker.
+He extends the same dampened religious enthusiasm to them.

-As I slide <div>’s across the screen, huge freight trucks scream past on the highway outside.
+As I hammer away into the Terminal, huge freight trucks scream past on the highway outside.
 Sometimes I take the work to bed.
 I take it into my sleeping bag.